shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **32. The most commonly used method is called k-fold cross-validation and splits the training data into k folds to validate the model on one fold while training the model on the k−1 other folds, all of this k times.
 The error is then averaged over the k folds and is named cross-validation error.**

-&#10230; Kõige sagedamini kasutatavat meetodit nimetatakse k-kordseks ristvalideerimiseks ja see jagab treeningu andmehulga k kordseks osadeks, et mudelit valideerida ühe osaga, samal ajal treenides mudelit k − 1 teisel osaga, seda kõike k korda.
+&#10230; Kõige sagedamini kasutatavat meetodit nimetatakse k-kordseks ristvalideerimiseks ja see jagab treeningu andmehulga k kordseks osadeks, et mudelit valideerida ühe osaga, samal ajal treenides mudelit k−1 teisel osaga, seda kõike k korda.
 Seejärel arvutatakse viga keskmiselt k korda ja seda nimetatakse ristvalideerimise veaks.

 <br>

 **33. Regularization ― The regularization procedure aims at avoiding the model to overfit the data and thus deals with high variance issues.
 The following table sums up the different types of commonly used regularization techniques:**

-&#10230; Regulariseerimine - Regulariseerimisprotsessi eesmärk on vältida mudeli ülemäärast ülesobitust treeningandmestikule ning seeläbi tegeleb kõrge dispersiooni probleemidega.
+&#10230; Regulariseerimine ― Regulariseerimisprotsessi eesmärk on vältida mudeli ülemäärast ülesobitust treeningandmestikule ning seeläbi tegeleb kõrge dispersiooni probleemidega.
 Järgmises tabelis on toodud levinumate reguleerimist meetodite tüübid:

 <br>